 In the context of phenomenology, social phenomenology specifically focuses on the collective understanding of social phenomena by examining how human awareness shapes social action and shapes the development of social situations.
 It acknowledges that individuals bring their own biases, values, and perspectives into their interactions, which in turn influence the meaning and dynamics of those interactions.

-By considering the meaningfulness of human behavior, phenomenology provides a valuable perspective in understanding how individuals make sense of and give significance to their social world.
-It underscores the importance of subjective experiences and perceptions in shaping social interactions, ultimately contributing to a more comprehensive understanding of human behavior and social dynamics.
+By considering the meaningfulness of human behaviour, phenomenology provides a valuable perspective in understanding how individuals make sense of and give significance to their social world.
+It underscores the importance of subjective experiences and perceptions in shaping social interactions, ultimately contributing to a more comprehensive understanding of human behaviour and social dynamics.

 Ethnomethodology, a sociological perspective, invites us to reconsider the concept of a static, preordained social structure.
 It posits that social order isn't an external imposition but an emergent property of everyday interactions and practices of individuals.